Ergodic theory of multi-layer interacting particle systems

-\begin{changemargin}{10mm}{10mm} We consider a class of multi-layer interacting particle systems and characterize the set of ergodic measures with finite moments.
-The main technical tool is duality combined with successful coupling. \end{changemargin}
+\begin{changemargin}{10mm}{10mm} We consider a class of multi-layer interacting particle systems and characterize the set of ergodic probability measures with finite moments.
+The main technical tool is duality combined with successful coupling.\\